ATTRACTIONS & EVENTS

 Keya Paha County Historical Society

 The local museum is listed in the National Register of Historical Places and is filled with a large number of displays giving a true picture of past life in the county.
 Exhibits include a one room school, quilting room, grocery store, reading room, tool room and a furnished log cabin.
 There is a military room displaying pictures of soldiers who have served from Keya Paha county and a large display of the uniforms from all branches of the military.
 Other items in the museum include many clothing displays, the original printing press from the first county newspaper and the old safe that was broken into from the bank that was robbed years ago.
-The museum is open every Friday afternoon from 1:00 – 3:00 from Memorial Day thru Labor Day.
-The museum may also be viewed by appointment by calling any of the following:
+The museum may be viewed by appointment by calling any of the following:

 - Kevin Schoettger - 402-497-2725